 Later Additions: Keyham (from c.1836), Launde (from 1858), Noseley (from 1858), Stretton Magna, Thurnby (from c.1836).

 The population falling within the union at the 1831 census had been 6,194 with parishes ranging in size from Whatborough and Wistow (population of 19 in each) to Billesdon itself (769).
 The average annual poor-rate expenditure for the period 1833-5 had been £4,820 or 15s.7d. per head of the population.

 The union initially continued to make use of the Great Glen parish workhouse.
 In 1846, a new union workhouse was erected at the west of Billesdon with its entrance from Coplow Lane.
-From map evidence, it appears to have followed Sampson Kempthorne's model "square" plan for 200 paupers published by the Poor Law Commissioners in 1836.
+The architect was William Parsons, of Leicester, who also designed the Blaby Union workhouse. its layout was based on Sampson Kempthorne's model "square" plan for 200 paupers published by the Poor Law Commissioners in 1836.
 New workhouses of this design are unusual after 1840.
-The front range consisted of a two-story central block with a pedimented gable above, and with single-storey wings to each side.
+The front range consisted of a two-storey central block with a pedimented gable above, and with single-storey wings to each side.

 The workhouse stood on a high bank above the main road and was a prominent landmark at the western end of the village.
 The site layout and location are shown on the 1885 map below.

 During World War One, the workhouse was turned over for use as a Voluntary Aid Detachment (V. A. D.) military hospital.

 The workhouse buildings were demolished in 1935 and the materials salvaged were used to build a row of cottages.